imconfly/imconfly/README.md

 Development
 -----------

-For tests you need to install [Imagemagick](http://www.imagemagick.org/).
+For tests you need to install [Imagemagick][imagemagick-url].
 Run tests:

 ```
 $ cd imconflySourcesDir